ramonfontes/vnd/README.md

 ## Running on locally
 If you want to run the VND on locally, you have to install a Web Server, PHP (can be a newest version), Flash Plugin and open /bin-debug/index.html file on your browser.
+Write permission to /scripts is also required.

 **Alternatively you can run a docker container with all features installed from: https://registry.hub.docker.com/u/ramonfontes/vnd/**